RobotCasserole1736/OffseasonTraining/Chapter_2/lesson2.md

 ### Background

+We'll now move on to creating a portion of the logic to control the elevator.
+For this robot, the elevator is the most complex system, because it has multiple _sensors_ which help constrain its motion.

 _Sensors_ are devices which measure physical quantities, and report them back to the software.
 We can use sensors to display information, or control behavior.

 ### Limit Switch